jano-wol/synopsis/README.md

     - [ ] Adding Polish translation
     - [ ] Creating interface for adding any translation by contributors
     - [ ] Interface for language switching
+- [] Text box functions
+    - [ ] Button for leading boxes: jump to following leading box.
+    - [ ] Button for other boxes: jump to source leading leading text.
 - [ ] Current subsection location visualization on a map